 Since I’m snapping away, might as well get the output end of the angle drive and the short drive shaft to the rear axle, which had an offset differential.
 Also very visible are the big leaf springs, which was the one old-tech artifact.
 The next generation of GM buses, the almost equally revolutionary 1953 PD-4104, pioneered air suspension.
 The difference is huge; we had one old leaf spring transit bus, and it rode like a cart compared to the floating air-rides.

 These 35′ coaches came in 37 or 41 passenger configuration, depending on how much leg room was desired.
 This obviously is the deluxe service version.
 Even a few 2 + 1 seating luxury versions were made.
-On-board lavatories were still a couple of years away, but air conditioning was available, which required its own small diesel engine to run the compressor.
+On-board lavatories were still a couple of years away, but air conditioning was available, which required its own engine, a Continental flat head four cylinder gas engine, to run the compressor.

 This series of buses was made exclusively for Greyhound, but GM also made variations of the theme for all the other operators who clamored for them.
 If you look carefully at our featured bus, the outline of the greyhound logo is still visible.
 GM came to have an 80+% share of the bus market in the fifties, and was at risk of being broken up by the government, and GM made their engines and the later Allison automatic transmission available to the competition.
 That power train combination totally dominated the bus market until fairly recently.